 2.1.
-This Online Safety Policy has been developed by the Online Safety Committee consisting of the Deputy Head (Pastoral), Senior Deputy Head, Deputy Head of the Junior School, the Head of ICT Services, Computing Leader (JS), Assistant Head (Pastoral) (JS), Head of Pastoral Curriculum (SS), Digital Learning Leader (JS), Head of Digital Learning (SS) and the Deputy Head (Teaching and Learning) (SS).
+This Online Safety Policy has been developed by the Online Safety Committee consisting of the Deputy Head (Pastoral), Senior Deputy Head, Director of Information Services, Deputy Head (Pastoral) (JS), Head of Pastoral Curriculum (SS), Head of PSHE (JS), Digital Learning Leader (JS), Head of Digital Learning (SS) and the Deputy Head (Teaching and Learning) (SS).
 The policy is reviewed every year by the Governing Body and is available on the school website.